finbourne/lusid-sdk-java/sdk/docs/ConfigurationRecipeApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // ConfigurationRecipeApi apiInstance = apiFactory.build(ConfigurationRecipeApi.class);

         ConfigurationRecipeApi apiInstance = ApiFactoryBuilder.build(fileName).build(ConfigurationRecipeApi.class);
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to list the Recipes Composers.
 Defaults to latest if not specified.
         String filter = "filter_example"; // String | Expression to filter the result set, note this functionality is not yet enabled for this endpoint. try {
+            // uncomment the below to set overrides at the request level
+            // ResourceListOfGetRecipeComposerResponse result = apiInstance.listRecipeComposers(asAt, filter).execute(opts);

             ResourceListOfGetRecipeComposerResponse result = apiInstance.listRecipeComposers(asAt, filter).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {